cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Only 11 steps and they're all pretty simple in concept...Let's take a deeper look into the implementation details.

 # CuTe, the Basics
 Bombarding you up front with all the design choices in CuTe/CUTLASS will only confuse you, and the best way to learn is by necessity.
-I skipping to the FA2 implementation and coming back to this section when you become lost.
-It's hard to internalize the motivations for certain CuTe features until you actually encounter the problems they are meant to solve.
+I recommend skipping to the FA2 implementation and coming back to this section when you become lost.
+It's hard to internalize the motivations for certain CuTe features until you actually encounter the problems they're meant to solve.

 In this section, I won't cover or explain all the APIs.
 You can intuit 90% of them from the examples and the FA2 code.
 However, you can always refer to CuTe's documentation for all of the library and syntax details: https://docs.nvidia.com/cutlass/latest/media/docs/cpp/cute/00_quickstart.html.

 ## Background
-CuTe is essentially a templating engine that allows you to manipulate memory using tensors, shapes, layouts, data types, and strides, quite similar to pytorch's `torch.Tensor` object.
-Unfortunately, it's not nearly as friendly and much more powerful.
-But, if you're familiar with any deep learning library, these concepts should click pretty quickly.
-It allows you to declare a general "shape" once and if you template it with a fp32 vs fp16, you can just pass the relevant parameters to your kernel template.
+CuTe is essentially a templating engine that lets you manipulate memory using tensors, shapes, layouts, data types, and strides--quite similar to PyTorch's `torch.Tensor` object.
+Unfortunately, it's not nearly as friendly, but it is much more powerful.
+If you're familiar with any deep learning library, these concepts should click pretty quickly.
+It lets you declare a general "shape" once, and if you template it with fp32 vs fp16, you can just pass the relevant parameters to your kernel template.

-In CuTe, you are still responsible for all of the sizes.
-The code may be able to extract fp16 from a 128-bit load, but you'll have to figure out that 128-bits is 8 fp16 numbers.
+In CuTe, you are still responsible for all the sizes.
+The code may be able to extract fp16 from a 128-bit load, but you'll have to figure out that 128 bits is 8 fp16 numbers.
 It just handles the typing on your behalf and lets you index things with some nicer code.
 It certainly is not "easier" and is often a nightmare to read.
 You'll see why pretty soon.

 ## Layouts, Shapes, and Strides
 Ah yes, back to tensor school.
-A shape and stride is precisely the same concept as in PyTorch.
+Shape and stride are precisely the same concepts as in PyTorch.
 A layout is just a composition of a shape and a stride.

 ```cpp
 #include <cute/tensor.hpp>